Louise Linton is back in a dishy new profile

 Mnuchin, for one, tells ELLE that he loves his wife unconditionally, pricey shopping habits included.
 "I think social media has made her misunderstood and she is not at all the person that has been portrayed.
 She has a huge heart, is sensitive, deeply compassionate, and kind. ...
 She's an incredibly warm and loving person."

-So while the rest of the country might still be coming to terms with Linton's unique display of excess, to Mnuchin she's very much one half of a regular Cabinet couple in the era of Trump. "[Mnuhcin will] say, 'Okay, honey, maybe we don't do this,'"Linton says, "but he's never harsh or critical, and he sees the humanity in me."
+So while the rest of the country might still be coming to terms with Linton's unique display of excess, to Mnuchin she's very much one half of a regular Cabinet couple in the era of Trump. "[Mnuchin will] say, 'Okay, honey, maybe we don't do this,'"Linton says, "but he's never harsh or critical, and he sees the humanity in me."